-Some colleges still require students to submit scores from the SAT or ACT, and certain students may benefit from submitting these scores even if not required.
-Students with qualifying disabilities can get accommodations on these exams, similar to the testing accommodations they may get in high school.
+Many four-year colleges require students to submit scores from the SAT or ACT.
+(Community colleges typically do not require these exams.)
+Students with qualifying disabilities can get accommodations on these exams, similar to the testing accommodations they may receive in school on their IEPs or a 504 Plan.